-The locations of portable stations in the WBEA Network for 2023-2024 Q2 are listed in Table 3.
+The locations of portable stations in the WBEA Network for 2023-2024 Q3 are listed in Table 3.
 AMS 101 and 106 are located at the WBEA Center for upgrades in preparation for deployment.
-AMS 102 completed the monitoring period at the Jackfish 1 CNRL facility (EPEA Approval 224816-01-00) in mid-August; the station was then brought to the WBEA Centre for servicing and then deployed at the Leismer (Athabasca Oil) site in mid-September as part of their EPEA Approval 241311-01-00.
-AMS 103 was at the WBEA Centre until mid-September when it was deployed at Harvest Energy.
+AMS 102 was deployed at the Leismer (Athabasca Oil) site in mid-September as part of their EPEA Approval 241311-01-00 and continued monitoring there throughout this quarter.
+AMS 103 was deployed at Harvest Energy BlackGold in mid-September and continued monitoring at that site throughout this quarter.
 AMS 104 was at MEG Energy's Sawbones Bay location to meet the requirements of EPEA Approval 216466-01-00.
-AMS 105 is currently housing the Reduced Sulphur Compounds (RSC) & Volatile Organic Compounds
+AMS 105 is currently housing the Reduced Sulphur Compounds (RSC) &

-(VOC) gas chromatographs (GCs) at Bertha Ganter-Fort McKay (please refer to Section 3.9 for more information).
+Volatile Organic Compounds (VOC) gas chromatographs (GCs) at Bertha Ganter-Fort McKay (please refer to Section 3.9 for more information).